AdobeDocs/federated-audience-composition.nl-NL/help/compositions/activities/reconciliation.md

 <!--For example, the **Reconciliation** activity can be placed after a **Load file** activity to import non-standard data into the database.
 In this case, the **Reconciliation** activity lets you define the link between the data in the Adobe Campaign database and the data in the work table.-->

 Hierdoor kunt u niet-geïdentificeerde gegevens koppelen aan bestaande bronnen.
 De verzoeningsverrichting impliceert dat de gegevens u zich aansluit bij reeds in het gegevensbestand zijn.
-Als u bijvoorbeeld informatie over aankopen wilt afstemmen waarin wordt aangegeven welk product is aangeschaft, op welk tijdstip, door welke client, enzovoort, moeten het product en de client al in de database aanwezig zijn.
+Als u bijvoorbeeld de aankoopgegevens wilt afstemmen met het product dat u hebt gekocht, op welk tijdstip, op welke client enzovoort, moeten het product en de client al in de database aanwezig zijn.

 ## De afstemmingsactiviteit configureren {#reconciliation-configuration}